 The Kellermann Foundation is a 501(c)(3) nonprofit charitable organization.

 American physician Dr. Scott Kellermann and his wife, Carol, began serving as medical missionaries to the Batwa in 2001.
 The Kellermann Foundation was created to support and expand their work, empowering the Batwa to break the cycle of poverty through the Batwa Development Program, providing healthcare to all residents of the region through Bwindi Community

 Hospital, and educating nurses at the new Uganda Nursing School, Bwindi.
 These partner programs address the root causes of extreme poverty and poor health, making a daily difference in thousands of lives in this remote corner of Uganda.

 Bwindi Community Hospital

 The hospital, founded by Dr. Kellermann, began in 2001 as an open-air clinic for the Batwa.
 BCH now provides first-rate health care to the entire population of a large area of southwest Uganda.
 For the past 4 years, it has been rated the best hospital in Uganda, and its community outreach programs reach thousands of Uganda’s poorest and most isolated citizens.
 This amazing institution has been described as one of the most successful health care centers in the developing world.

 Uganda Nursing School, Bwindi

-The new nursing school is a proud affiliate of Uganda Christian University and will be closely associated with Bwindi Community Hospital.
-Construction will be completed by fall of 2013.
-UNSB will provide the only RN-level nursing education in the entire region.
-Nurses who complete the program will change the face of health care delivery by providing care to the large underserved population in southwest Uganda, one of the poorest, most isolated areas of Africa.
+The nursing school, which opened in 2013, is a proud affiliate of Uganda Christian University and is closely associated with Bwindi Community Hospital.
+UNSB provides the only RN-level nursing education in the entire region.
+Nurses who complete the program will change the face of health care delivery by providing care to the large underserved population in southwest Uganda, one of the poorest, most remote areas of Africa.